-"Academic Misconduct is defined as, actual or attempted, fraud, deceit, or unauthorized use of materials prohibited or inappropriate in the context of the academic assignment.
-Unless otherwise specified by the faculty member, all submissions, whether in draft or final form, must either be the Student's own work, or must clearly acknowledge the source(s).
-Academic Misconduct includes, but is not limited to: (a) cheating, (b) fraud, (c) plagiarism, such as word for word copying, using borrowed words or phrases from original text into new patterns without attribution, or paraphrasing another writer's ideas; (d) the buying or selling of all or any portion of course assignments and research papers; (e) performing academic assignments (including tests and examinations) in another person's stead; (f) unauthorized disclosure or receipt of academic information; (g) falsification of research data (h) unauthorized collaboration; (i) using the same paper or data for several assignments or courses without proper documentation; (j) unauthorized alteration of student records; and (k) academic sabotage, including destroying or obstructing another student's work."
+"Academic Misconduct includes, but is not limited to: (a) cheating, (b) fraud, (c) plagiarism, such as word for word copying, using borrowed words or phrases from original text into new patterns without attribution, or paraphrasing another writer's ideas; (d) the buying or selling of all or any portion of course assignments and research papers; (e) performing academic assignments (including tests and examinations) in another person's stead; (f) unauthorized disclosure or receipt of academic information; (g) falsification of research data (h) unauthorized collaboration; (i) using the same paper or data for several assignments or courses without proper documentation; (j) unauthorized alteration of student records; and (k) academic sabotage, including destroying or obstructing another student's work."

 Please be mindful of this, particularly when it comes to writing.
 Do not try to pass off other people's work (including uncited photos from the internet!) as your own.
 Not only is it unethical, it could result in failing an assignment or course, or getting suspended or expelled from the university.
-The Writing Center and your instructor are available to support you as you learn appropriate practices of scholarship and attribution.
+The Writing Center is available to support you as you learn appropriate practices of scholarship and attribution.
+You can also post to Canvas or come to office hours for help.
 Instead of being freaked out that you are going to plagiarize by accident, ask for help!
 I reserve the right to give a failing grade for the course to any student with multiple academic integrity issues in the class.